IntellureIntellure

 Every search query has an intent: informational (I want to learn), navigational (I want to find a specific site), transactional (I want to buy), or commercial (I want to compare before buying).
 Your title tag must match the dominant intent of the search query it is targeting.

 For informational queries, use "how to", "guide", "what is", or "tips".
 For transactional queries, use "buy", "best price", "cheap", or "deal".
-Misaligning intent β for example, using a "buy now" framing for an informational query β reduces CTR because searchers immediately sense a mismatch.
+Misaligning intent, for example by using a "buy now" framing for an informational query, reduces CTR because searchers immediately sense a mismatch.

 The Title Tag Formula Framework